 Thank you again for the opportunity to share our FAA Reauthorization aircraft noise and emissions priorities, and we look forward to working with you over the next year to ensure that these policies are signed into law.
 We deeply appreciate all that you do for the Port and our communities, and please do not hesitate to contact us if we can provide any additional details.

 Yours truly,

-Commissioner Ryan Calkins President Port of Seattle Commission Mayor Jim Ferrell City of Federal Way
+Commissioner Ryan Calkins President Port of Seattle Commission allan Ekserg